emacsmirror/loopy/README.md

           (do (message "Messaged three times."))))
   ```

-- `(repeat var number)`: Add a condition that the loop should stop after this
+- `(repeat VAR EXPR)`: Add a condition that the loop should stop after
-  many iterations.  `var` starts at 0, and is increased by 1 each time.
+  `NUMBER` iterations.  `VAR` starts at 0, and is incremented by 1 at the end of
+  the loop.

   ```elisp
   (loopy ((repeat i 3)